In support of an official event

 On July 19, 1957, an F-89J (a modified F-89D) fired a Genie test rocket with a nuclear warhead, and it detonated over a Nevada test range.
 It marked the first launch of an air-to-air rocket with a nuclear warhead.
 Northrop converted 350 F-89Ds to J models, Air Defense Command's first fighter-interceptor to carry nuclear armament.
 Powered by two Allison J35 engines, each capable of producing 7,200 pounds thrust with afterburner, the F-89J had a cruising speed of 465 mph.

-The Maine Air National Guard transferred the Scorpion on display (S/N 52-1911) to the museum from in July 1969.
+The Maine Air National Guard transferred the Scorpion on display (S/N 52-1911) to the museum in July 1969.
 This aircraft was the last F-89 in service with an operational unit.
 It is painted to represent an F-89J (S/N 53-2509) assigned to the 449th Fighter Interceptor Squadron in the late 1950s.
 Based at Ladd Air Force Base, near Fairbanks, Alaska, it carries insignia red arctic markings.

 TECHNICAL NOTES: